Dharundds/ChatRoom/README.md

 ## About

-~This a group chatroom application with features like encryption and full flexibility.
+~This a group chatroom application with features like encryption, privacy etc.

-~This web application is built using Python's Flask and javascript for backend and HTML and CSS for frontend.
+~This web application is built using Python's Flask as server side backend and javascript for client side backend and HTML and CSS for frontend.

-~This application deals with server side coding and client side coding.

-~Server side - Python's Flask
-~Client side - Javascript

 ## Visit

-~This web application is hosted using ACI [here](http://centigrade-chatroom.southindia.azurecontainer.io:5000/).
+~This web application is hosted using ACI(Azure container instance) [here](http://centigrade-chatroom.southindia.azurecontainer.io:5000/).